trackzero/openai/README.md

 ### OAI-Image-Tools
 Combined the two flask apps for OAI Image Generation and Vision preview so they can be run in a single container.

+Then in November 2024 I added a third route to do audio to text conversion but I didn't bother changing the directory name.
+It's fine, I'm sure I'll get to it soon.